bernie-skipole/indi/README.md

 alert a subscribing GUI application that a value has changed.

-When the gui wishes to send data, it can publish it on the to_indi_channel, where it will be picked up by this indiredis service, and compiled to XML which is then sent to indiserver.
+When the gui wishes to send data, it can publish it on the to_indi_channel, where it will be picked up by this indiredis service, and sent to indiserver.

 Redis key/value storage and publication is extremely easy, most web frameworks already use it.